anton-forsberg/Gameoids/SpawnKillRespawn/README.md

 # Spawn Kill Respawn
+This game demonstrates a few different types of AI.

+Developed in XNA
 ## Instructions
 * Steer the ship using WASD
 * Aim with the mouse and use left click to shoot